www.weldreality.com.

 active-duty units using similar equipment are facing the same problems throughout

 Fallujah.
-Thanks to poor design, Marine metal workers have to reinforce vehicle
+Thanks to poor design, soldiers have to reinforce their vehicle

 armor